 I love the community gathering on the Hypothyroid Mom Facebook page.
-A few months ago, one of my readers wrote that when her doctor discovered sky high TSH levels, he responded, “You hypo’d like a rock star!”
+One of my readers named Samantha wrote that when her doctor discovered her sky high TSH levels, he responded, “You hypo’d like a rock star!”
 Now you know I couldn’t get that image out of my mind.
 A common scenario with Hashimoto’s is one in which the thyroid condition fluctuates between being underactive and overactive.
 For these Hashimoto’s sufferers, their symptoms fluctuate from hypothyroid to hyperthyroid and back again and forth like a rock star partying hard then crashing with a hangover then partying hard again.
 Their TSH swings up and down like a rock star gone wild!

 Hashimoto’s disease is an autoimmune condition in which the body attacks and destroys its own thyroid gland.
 Piece by piece your body chews up and destroys your own thyroid gland as if it is the enemy.
 In a healthy immune system, antibodies act as the body’s army to detect and destroy invaders not normally present in the body, such as bacteria, viruses, fungi, and parasites.
 In the case of Hashimoto’s disease, a defective immune system wreaks havoc on the body by directing antibodies against its own thyroid gland as if it is a foreign invader.